 Property Taxes aren’t all you have to worry about.
 Income, property value, etc. We crunched the numbers and to find out the median disposable income after the median mortgage payment.

 4) Mortgage as a Share of Your Income

 Chances are, your salary doesn’t fall perfectly within the median.
 And if you make less, than you might want to move to a neighboring county.
 No matter your situation, input your household income to see where you might be able to afford the median home.

 How much will a mortgage cost you?

 Mortgages are complicated and can vary by region and company.
 So we built a tool to help you better estimate of how much owning a home will cost.
+We call it our Ultimate PITI Calculator.
 For a different look, check out our early mortgage payoff tool.